Shopify/theme-scripts/packages/theme-a11y/README.md

 ## Browser Support

-Theme A11y uses method not available to legacy browsers: `Element.matches()`.
+Theme A11y uses a method not available in legacy browsers: `Element.matches()`.
 If you wish to support legacy browsers, make sure you add the following dependencies to your project:

 ```
 yarn add element-matches